Challenges in cancer treatment

 The IndiTreat® test

-The cell based, functional IndiTreat® method was developed initially for colorectal carcinoma (colonic cancer) and assists the doctor in choosing the most effective medical therapy for the patient.
+The cell based, functional IndiTreat® method was developed for colorectal carcinoma (colonic cancer) and assists the doctor in choosing the most effective medical therapy for the patient.
 In order to perform the IndiTreat® test a small tissue sample is taken from the tumor.
 This tissue sample containing living tumor cells is placed in a 2cureX transport container and shipped within 24 hours by courier to the nearest 2cureX laboratory.
 From the tumor tissue three-dimensional microtumors consisting of approximately 300 cells are produced.
 In our own studies and numerous scientific publications, it has been shown that this method preserves the microenvironment of the tumor.
 In other words, the structural composition and the specific characteristics of the primary tumor are maintained.
-Then, during a week, the growth of the microtumors is observed in the presence and absence of several drugs.
-The 3D microtumors are considered sensitive or resistant to each drug depending on if their growth is inhibited or not.
-Clinical studies have documented that the response of the microtumors to the drug treatment is comparable to the response of the patient´s tumor.
+Then, during a week, the growth of the microtumors in the laboratory is observed in the presence and absence of different drugs.
+The 3D microtumors are classified as sensitive or resistant to each drug depending on if their growth is inhibited or not.
+Clinical studies have documented that the response of the microtumors to drugs in the laboratory is comparable to the drug response of the patient´s tumor.
 By means of pre-therapeutic identification of an effective medical therapy against an individual patient’s tumor, ineffective treatment and accompanying side effects can be avoided.

 Differentiation IndiTreat® to DNA tests